samrickman/llm-eval-criminal-justice/README.md

 # Evaluating LLM summarisation in high-risk, public-sector contexts

-Much care goes into training large language models (LLMs) to stop them from producing harmful or offensive content, such as violent threats or extremist language.
+Large language models (LLMs) are trained with strong safeguards to prevent them from generating harmful or offensive content, such as violent threats or extremist language.
 But there are situations, especially in public safety or criminal justice, where including this material is essential.
 If a model is summarising a case involving crime, abuse or serious violence, it must include details that matter, even if disturbing or graphic.

-This project uses the AISI [Inspect](https://github.com/UKGovernmentBEIS/inspect_ai) framework to evaluate how LLMs preserve safety-relevant details when summarising long, procedurally dense texts relating to offending.
+This project uses the [AISI Inspect framework](https://github.com/UKGovernmentBEIS/inspect_ai) to evaluate how LLMs preserve safety-relevant details when summarising long, procedurally dense texts relating to offending.
 It tests whether current models are willing to include facts that may be critical to professional or legal decision-making, particularly in public sector risk contexts.

 ## Why this matters

-LLMs are increasingly used in settings like **probation**, **safeguarding**, and **mental health**, where summarisation tools may assist with documentation or triage.
+LLMs are increasingly used in settings like **probation**, **safeguarding**, and **mental health**, where summarisation tools may assist with documentation.
 But summaries that are fluent and plausible can still be  incomplete.
 In high-stakes domains, missing a key fact is not a minor error — it can mean **failing to detect abuse**, **omitting important details of a crime**, or **underestimating the risk to the public**.

 Much of the existing research focuses on refusal behaviour — what prompts a model to say "I can't help with that."
-But an equally serious risk is when a model silently omits key facts without any warning.
-These omissions are harder to detect, yet they can undermine trust and lead to poor decisions in settings where the missing details really matter.
+But an equally serious risk is when a model silently omits key details.
+This is harder to detect, yet can lead to poor decisions based on incomplete information.

-This project designs controlled legal-style vignettes where:
+This project designs controlled criminal justice style vignettes of over 3000 words where:

-- **Ground-truth facts** relating to public safety are embedded in procedurally realistic noise,
+- **Ground-truth facts** relating to public safety are embedded in procedurally realistic noise.
-- **Distractor details** are added to test for plausible-sounding false positives,
+- **Distractor details** are added to test for plausible-sounding false positives.
 - **Model summaries** are evaluated on whether they include each relevant fact.

+LLMs are then asked to extract key details from these records.

 ## Summary of results